microsoft/griffel/packages/webpack-loader/README.md

 import { createStyles } from 'custom-package';
 ```

-By default, preset handles imports from `@griffel/react`, to handle imports from custom packages settings should be tweaked:
+By default, the Webpack loader handles imports from `@griffel/react`, to handle imports from custom packages settings should be tweaked:

 ```js
 module.exports = {